Stoke Newington: Open space

 In the north of the district is the extensive West Reservoir, now a non-working facility, but open for leisure and surrounded by green space.
 At the entrance is the Castle Climbing Centre, once the main Water Board pumping station.
-It was designed, by William Chadwell Mylne, to look like a towering Scottish castle.
+William Chadwell Mylne designed it to resemble a towering Scottish castle.

 To the south of these facilities is Clissold Park, which contains a small menagerie, aviary and Clissold Mansion, a Grade II listed building, built in the 1790s for Jonathan Hoare, a local Quaker and brother of Samuel Hoare.

-East from here and past the two Church of England parish churches, both called St Mary's (Stoke Newington decided to retain the old one, unusual in a London parish), is Abney Park Cemetery, one of the most splendid and enlightened of Victorian London cemeteries.
-It is the main London burial ground for 19th-century non-conformist ministers and William Booth, founder of the Salvation Army, is buried here.
+East from here and past the two Church of England parish churches, both called St Mary's (Stoke Newington decided to retain the old one, unusual in a London parish), is Abney Park Cemetery, one of the most splendid and enlightened Victorian London cemeteries.
+It is the main London burial ground for 19th-century nonconformist ministers and William Booth, founder of the Salvation Army, is buried here.
 It is now a nature reserve.
-Abney Park was scheduled in 2009 as one of Britain's historic parks and gardens at risk from neglect and decay.
+Abney Park was scheduled in 2009 as one of Britain's historical parks and gardens at risk from neglect and decay.

 Across the high street to the east is the fragmented Stoke Newington Common, which has had an extensive and diverse programme of tree planting.